 Cardiovascular Risk Profile

 Cardiovascular diseases are the leading cause of death in Germany – often with preventable risk factors.
-The cardiovascular risk profile helps to check key blood values early on, which are associated with heart attack, arteriosclerosis, and high blood pressure.
+The cardiovascular risk profile helps to check key blood values early that are associated with heart attack, arteriosclerosis, and high blood pressure.

 - Individual risk assessment: Provides insights into silent processes such as chronic inflammation, lipid metabolism disorders, or electrolyte imbalances.